History of Thailand in Timeline

 2006: Military Coup

-2007: Agricultural Sector Growth
+2007: Growth of Agricultural Sector in Thailand

-Between 1983 and 2007, the agricultural sector in Thailand grew by 2.2% per year on average.
+Between 1983 and 2007, the agricultural sector in Thailand continued to grow at 2.2% per year.

-2007: Asian Cup Hosted
+2007: Hosted Asian Cup

-2008: Number of non-national residents
+2008: Non-national residents

 April 2009: Cambodian-Thai Border Dispute

-2009: Number of non-national residents
+2009: Non-national residents

 2009: Military Influence

-Between 1932 and 2009, "Uniformed or ex-military men have led Thailand for 55 of the 83 years".
+Between 1932 and 2009, uniformed or ex-military men have led Thailand for 55 of the 83 years.

 In 2009, Thailand's total national expenditures on health amounted to 4.3 per cent of GDP.

-2009: UDD Protests
+2009: UDD Protest

 2010: Population composition

-2010: Urban Population
+2010: Urban population

-As of 2010, approximately 44.2% of Thailand's population resided in urban areas.
+As of 2010, about 44.2% of Thailand's population lived in urban areas.

-In 2010, Thais had a median wealth per adult person of $605, which increased to $1,469 in 2016.
+In 2010, Thais had a median wealth of $605 per adult person, which increased to $1,469 by 2016.

-2010: Violent Military Crackdown
+2010: Violent Military Crackdown on UDD Protest

-2010: Medical Tourism Statistics
+2010: Medical Tourism in Thailand

 In 2010–2012, more than 90% of medical tourists travelled to Thailand for sex reassignment surgery (SRS).

-2011: Country Report to the UN
+2011: Country Report to the UN Committee

-2011: Journal publications increased
+2011: Journal publications increase

 Between 2011 and 2016, Thailand's journal publications increased by 20%.